DanialArab/Geospatial_Data_Science/My GIS Projects/2. Exploratory Data Analysis on US Wildfires/README.md

 Fig. 2.
 3: Locations of the Texas wildfires from 1992 to 2015

 As shown in Fig. 2.
 3, east of Texas consistently experienced wildfire during the period of study.
-The wildfire center was shifted towards the Texas centre since 2005 (Fig. 2.
+The wildfire center was shifted towards the Texas center since 2005 (Fig. 2.
 3-14) and the fire was propagated towards the north on around 2011 (Fig. 2.
 3-20).

-To be more specific, the number of wildfires per each class size within each state is discussed next.
+To be more specific, the number of wildfires per class size within each state is discussed next.

 <a name="7"></b>
-##### US wildfires count and size per fire size class across the country or within each state
+##### US wildfires count and size distribution per fire size class across the country or within each state

 Although 7 different fire size classes were reported, it is good to know the average size of the fire in each class: